Unit meeting activities

 ‘Love my Rainbow pack.
 The cards are sturdy, clear and the activities are fun.’ – Rainbow leader who tested the activities

-There are lots of different activities now available for units – 36 for each section.
-It’s not quite enough for girls to complete all their Theme awards just yet, but we won’t stop there!
-New packs of activities are already being developed and will be released regularly each year, so there’ll always be something fresh for girls to try.
+There are lots of different activities now available for units, and new packs of activities will be developed and released regularly each year, so there’ll always be something fresh for girls to try.

 Working towards awards

-As girls focus on a range of themes they’ll build up the hours they need to get their hands on their Theme awards over a couple of years.
-To make sure you have a balanced and varied programme, try to mix and match activities from different themes over time.
-This gives girls plenty of time to make up the right number of unit meeting activity hours if they want to work towards an award.
+As girls focus on a range of themes they’ll build up the activity hours they need to get their hands on their Theme awards over a couple of years.

-The new programme has been designed to take up about 60% of unit meeting time.
-That leaves plenty of room for leaders and girls to do other activities too.
-These can be anything you want, including adventurous outdoor activities, games, trips and visits, and don’t need to connect to a theme.
-Just remember that if girls want to do a Theme award they’ll need to make up the unit meeting activity hours by doing official Girlguiding unit meeting activities.
+There's also plenty of room for leaders and girls to do other activities too.
+These can be anything you want, including adventurous outdoor activities, games, trips and visits that don't connect to a theme.